ImaginaryInfinity/squiid-calculator/docs/comm_prot.md

 2. Build your own parser in the language of your choice and use that as seen in the diagram
 3. Build your own parser into your frontend program, completely eliminating the need to use and call a separate shared object file.

 Note that a parser is **NOT** required if your frontend only supports entering calculations in reverse polish notation, or postfix notation.
-More documentation on building a parser can be found <!-- TODO: --> [here]().
+More documentation on building a parser can be found [here](./parser.md).

 After you choose how you would like to parse user input, you must build your frontend.
 This is completely up to you except for one constraining factor, the IPC communication library.
 We use NNG (nanomsg next generation) for IPC between the frontend and the engine, and at the time of writing this documentation, the available language bindings can be found [here](https://nanomsg.org/documentation.html).
 Many popular languages are currently supported such as Rust, Python, Java, JavaScript, C, and many others.
 Make sure that the language you are implementing the frontend in has NNG bindings.
 Other than this constraint, the frontend is entirely up to you.
 You can make a GUI, a TUI, or any other abomination of a user interface that you can think of.